 On this site, we aim to share with you information about life in Germany and introduce you to the services I wish I would have had.
 We hope you can settle into your new life in Germany more smoothly, understand the culture a bit better, and know about the different services you should get and who to get them from.

 Fun fact: My German has improved over the past years.
 My favorite word now is Reißverschlussverfahren.
 Try to say that ten times fast! 😆

 More About Yvonne

-As life goes, you have to be away from something to appreciate it.
+As life has it, you have to be away from something to appreciate it.
 So in 2013, I decided to return to Germany and give German adult life a chance.
 So far, I had never worked in Germany, and when it came to services like banking and insurance in Germany, my parents took care of everything.